Alexander Lanskoy: Personality

 Catherine considered that his "good humor...made Tsarskoe Selo 'into the most charming and pleasant of places where the days passed so quickly one did not know what had become of them.'"
 On another occasion she described him as "kind, gay, honest, and full of gentleness", and she used to "[call] him a knight."
-He was "strinkingly handsome...[with] refined, gamin features" and a "very handsome young man" Sebag Montefiore called him "the companion she deserved", "her Holy Grail" and describes him as "the gentlest, sweetest and least ambitious of Catherine's favorites," which made her "truly happy at last."
+He was "strikingly handsome...[with] refined, gamin features" and a "very handsome young man" Sebag Montefiore called him "the companion she deserved", "her Holy Grail" and describes him as "the gentlest, sweetest and least ambitious of Catherine's favorites," which made her "truly happy at last."

 Jaques describes him "beautifully mannered" and describes "Catherine [falling] head-over-heels for her good-natured lover."
 Rounding states that Catherine talked proudly of him, as a grandmother would, and used the plural we to refer to Lanskoy when describing him to Grimm:

 Massie describes him as "[having] an elegant bearing and a sensitive face" and as an "ardent young student; [who] in [Catherine's] mind, no one could compete with [his] charm, brilliance, and devotion."
 Massie elaborates on Lanskoy as follows:

 Alexander Bezborodko, described him as "not of good character," however, he did recognize him as "compared to the others, he was an angel.
 He had friends, did not try to harm his neighbors, and often he tried to help people."
 Massie considers that, contrary to contemporary rumours, Potemkin did not feel jealous of Lanskoy.
 However Lanskoy himself was prone to jealousy.
 After the Saint Petersburg Gazette, which was published by the Russian Academy of Sciences headed by Dashkova, reported that by name that Dashkova had accompanied Catherine on her June 1783 trip to Finland and omitted Lanskoy he "was first suspicious and then incensed by what he felt to be inaccurate and prejudiced reporting of [the] events."
 Another expression of his jealousy for Catherine was her gifting a bust of herself by Fedot Shubin (now at the Hermitage Museum) to Dashkova.
 Upon Lanskoy "[taking] offense, claiming the statue was his" Catherine ruled in Dashkova's favor, after which, according to Dashkova, he threw a furious glance at the victor.
 Another instance that might have grounds for a rift in the relationship comes from James Harris, who stated that in May 1781, Catherine had carried out an affair with Mordvinov, however, Potemkin stepped in and aided in the relationship.
-Harris recounts that Lanskoy's high tolerance for Catherine's flirting was "neither jelaous, inconstant, nor impertinent and laments the disgrace...in so pathetic a manner" that he endeared himself even more to Catherine.
+Harris recounts that Lanskoy's high tolerance for Catherine's flirting was "neither jealous, inconstant, nor impertinent and laments the disgrace...in so pathetic a manner" that he endeared himself even more to Catherine.

 For his part, Simon Dixon portrays a somewhat different Lanskoy than Massie's, which is more in line with Dashkova's encounters, however Dixon agrees that Catherine had relationship unlike any since Orlov and she was more maternal towards Lanskoy: